Coach New York: 2013–present

 In February 2013, Coach named Victor Luis president and chief commercial officer and announced that he would become a chief executive officer in January 2014, with Lew Frankfort continuing as executive chairman.
 In 2013, Coach generated $5 billion in sales and operated approximately 1,000 directly operated locations globally, including North America, Japan, China, Singapore, Taiwan, Malaysia, Korea, and Europe.

 In 2014, the company announced Stuart Vevers as the new executive creative director, replacing Reed Krakoff.
 During 2014, Coach also announced that Lew Frankfort would retire as executive chairman at the expiration of his term in November 2014.

 In January 2015, Coach agreed to buy shoemaker Stuart Weitzman for up to $574 million in cash.
 In the same year, Coach also launched Coach 1941, "a new, higher-priced line centered on ready-to-wear."
 Coach marked its 75th anniversary in 2016 with the announcement of its partnership with Selena Gomez.

 In July 2017, Coach purchased Kate Spade for $2.4 billion.
 Michael Kors Holdings Ltd. had previously expressed interest in buying Kate Spade.
 On October 10, 2017, Victor Luis (CEO) announced that on October 31, Coach Inc would be renamed and rebranded as Tapestry Inc. The company's ticker symbol on the NYSE changed from COH to TPR effective October 31, 2017.
 As of 2019, Coach dropped the use of fur from its collection.

 In September 2019, Coach named Jide J. Zeitlin, Chairman of the Board, as new CEO of Tapestry, Inc., replacing former Chief Executive Officer Victor Luis.
 Zeitlin resigned his position in July 2020, following allegations of personal misconduct.

-In 2019 it was announced that a float depicting Coach's house mascot Rexy the Dinosaur would be featured in the Macy's Thanksgiving Day Parade, making the brand the first luxury fashion label to have a float in the parade.
+In 2019 it was announced that a float depicting Coach's house mascot Rexy the Dinosaur would be featured in the Macy's Thanksgiving Day Parade.

 In November 2019, Jennifer Lopez became the new global face of the company.
 As of 2019, Coach has 986 stores worldwide.

 In 2020, Coach again rebranded.
 Like many brands during the COVID-19 pandemic, Coach began focusing on its digital platform.

-In 2021, the house celebrated its 80th anniversary.
+In 2021, Coach celebrated its 80th anniversary.

+Also in 2021, Coach launched their "(Re)Loved" initiative as a way to contribute to sustainability and reduced wasted in landfills.
+They upcraft and repurpose used bags and give them new life in order to appeal to a new owner and ensure one less bag ends up in a landfill.

+In 2023, Coach launched Coachtopia in a larger effort to adopt a circular business model.
+Goods made under the Coachtopia brand utilize materials that are recycled, repurposed, and renewable.

+In 2026, Tapestry announced that sales for the third quarter of fiscal year 2026 exceeded forecasts by at least 20% (approximately $1.7 billion), primarily due to the Coach brand.